briancappello/flask-unchained/docs/index.rst

 Conceptually, a bundle *is* a blueprint, and Flask Unchained gives you complete control to configure not only which views from each bundle get registered with your app and at what routes, but also to extend and/or override anything else you might want to from the bundles you enable.

-Some examples of what you can customize from bundles include configuration, controllers, resources, and routes, templates, extensions and services, and models and serializers can all be customized using simple and consistent patterns that work the same way in every bundle.
+Some examples of what you can customize from bundles include configuration, controllers, resources, and routes, templates, extensions and services, and models and serializers.
+Each uses simple and consistent patterns that work the same way across every bundle.
 Extended/customized bundles can themselves also be distributed as their own projects, and support the same patterns for customization, ad infinitum.

 .. admonition:: Included bundles & integrated extensions
     :class: tip